HoIIy/ISTE432/devbook.md

 * Where will exceptions ceased to be passed on?
 * What is the kind of person who should respond to them?
+--todo

 ## Performance and Refactoring
-"Give examples of code there or coding practices there that youare doing to improve performance of your project.
-For projectswhere we identified refactoring opportunities, carry those out andall groups should include their current code with the document.The best case would be to put pointers in the document (e.g., file-names and line numbers or classnames and offsets) rather thancode fragments in the document.Improve your existing code and respond tosurprisinginstruc-tions from management.
-This milestone may be particularly stress-ful depending on how well you have completed the previous mile-stones.
-Thesurprisinginstructions will test the quality of your codethus far."
+["Give examples of code there or coding practices there that you are doing to improve performance of your project.
+For projects where we identified refactoring opportunities, carry those out and all groups should include their current code with the document.
+The best case would be to put pointers in the document (e.g., file-names and line numbers or classnames and offsets) rather than code fragments in the document.
+Improve your existing code and respond to surprising instructions from management.
+This milestone may be particularly stressful depending on how well you have completed the previous mile-stones.
+The surprising instructions will test the quality of your code thus far."]

-*^ placeholder*
+**N/A on 9/30. (no code yet.)**

 ## Testing
-"lease add a section to your devel-opment book identifying your testing framework.
-Please includespecific code and diagrams as appropriate.
-Instrumented code andbuild files should be in separate files from the development bookor simply included in the document as appendices and explainedn a section in the main body.
-Whether you include them as ap-pendices or separate files, they should be displayed with line num-bers so you can make references to specific parts in the narrative inthe testing section of the development book.
-It needs to be unam-biguous as to which file or appendix you are referencing in yournarrative.Don’t make implicit assumptions.
-Be specific even to the pointof being tedious in your explanations.
-I am not looking for broadcoverage so much as good coverage of whatever you do test.
-Also,even though I say I am not looking for broad coverage, the exam-ples you do use should not be trivially different versions of eachother.
+[Please add a section to your development book identifying your testing framework.
+Please include specific code and diagrams as appropriate.
+Instrumented code and build files should be in separate files from the development book or simply included in the document as appendices and explained in a section in the main body.
+Whether you include them as appendices or separate files, they should be displayed with line numbers so you can make references to specific parts in the narrative in the testing section of the development book.
+It needs to be unambiguous as to which file or appendix you are referencing in your narrative.
+Don’t make implicit assumptions.
+Be specific even to the point of being tedious in your explanations.
+I am not looking for broad coverage so much as good coverage of whatever you do test.
+Also, even though I say I am not looking for broad coverage, the examples you do use should not be trivially different versions of each other.

-The Wikipedia entry onUnit Testingsays the following aboutunit testing.
-Please be sure to include a unit test that conforms tothis specification for your database layer.Because some classes may have references to other classes, test-ing a class can frequently spill over into testing another class.
-A com-mon example of this is classes that depend on a database: in orderto test the class, the tester often writes code that interacts with thedatabase.
-This is a mistake, because a unit test should usually notgo outside of its own class boundary, and especially should not crosssuch process/network boundaries because this can introduce unac-ceptable performance problems to the unit test-suite.
-Crossing suchunit boundaries turns unit tests into integration tests, and when testcases fail, makes it less clear which component is causing the failure.See alsoFakes, mocks and integration tests.Instead, the software developer should create an abstract inter-face around the database queries, and then implement that interfacewith their own mock object.
-By abstracting this necessary attach-ment from the code (temporarily reducing the net effective coupling),the independent unit can be more thoroughly tested than may havebeen previously achieved.
-This results in a higher-quality unit thatis also more maintainable.In particular, please create a mock object to mimic your database.It should exhibit the same interface as your database although itwill respond in a canned manner.
-This is described in the Wikipediaentry for mock object."
+Please be sure to include a unit test that conforms to this specification for your database layer.
+Because some classes may have references to other classes, testing a class can frequently spill over into testing another class.
+A common example of this is classes that depend on a database: in order to test the class, the tester often writes code that interacts with the database.
+This is a mistake, because a unit test should usually not go outside of its own class boundary, and especially should not cross such process/network boundaries because this can introduce unacceptable performance problems to the unit test-suite.
+Crossing such unit boundaries turns unit tests into integration tests, and when test cases fail, makes it less clear which component is causing the failure.
+Instead, the software developer should create an abstract interface around the database queries, and then implement that interface with their own mock object.
+By abstracting this necessary attachment from the code (temporarily reducing the net effective coupling), the independent unit can be more thoroughly tested than may have been previously achieved.
+This results in a higher-quality unit that is also more maintainable.
+In particular, please create a mock object to mimic your database.
+It should exhibit the same interface as your database although it will respond in a canned manner.
+This is described in the Wikipedia entry for mock object. *Basically, make a fake database for testing, don't test code doing something else that has to insert/delete in the process and have to figure out whether it's failing or your insert/deletion from the business layer is failing or your MySQL login information is incorrect or...etc.*]

-*^placeholder*
+**N/A on 9/30. (no code yet.)**

 ## Deployment and Packaging
-"Please add a section toyour development book detailing everything needed for packagingand deployment.
-This should include README files or whateveris provided so that a user with no access to you can simply installand run your app based on the info you provide here or whichis pointed to from this location.
-For example, if your app can becloned from github, you should point to the location and provideany instructions needed in addition to the relevant git commands.These instructions should include any required packages of anykind.
-As another example, if your app is hosted on a website, pro-vide complete instructions for setting it up on someone else’s web-site.
-There should be some kind of package that can be delivered toa client and used without the personal intervention of your team.Finally, you should include a help specification, detailing whatkinds of help would be provided in a full-blown installation of yourapp.
-There is probably not time to create a full-blown help systemso provide a substantive example of help for your system by pickingone aspect of your app as a target for help."
+[Please add a section toyour development book detailing everything needed for packaging and deployment.
+This should include README files or whatever is provided so that a user with no access to you can simply install and run your app based on the info you provide here or which is pointed to from this location.
+For example, if your app can be cloned from github, you should point to the location and provide any instructions needed in addition to the relevant git commands.
+These instructions should include any required packages of any kind.
+As another example, if your app is hosted on a website, provide complete instructions for setting it up on someone else’s website.
+There should be some kind of package that can be delivered to a client and used without the personal intervention of your team.
+Finally, you should include a help specification, detailing whatkinds of help would be provided in a full-blown installation of your app.
+There is probably not time to create a full-blown help system so provide a substantive example of help for your system by picking one aspect of your app as a target for help.]

-*^ placeholder*
+**Mostly N/A on 9/30. (no code yet.)** However, since we know we're using Github, we'll probably point to the location like that in the end.
+I also plan to host the application online, so I can host a help wiki with it, maybe?
+I saw that work really well in a past class's team projects.